 There are various reasons why an increasing number of organizations are doing random drug testing.
 It can save lives and avoid injuries in the workplace. thus minimizing liabilities.

 It prevents an employer from hiring a drug user prior to hiring.
 Additionally, it creates an unbiased drug testing system for all employees.

 But what is random drug testing?
-Can an employer force an employee into being tested?
+Can an employer force an employee to be tested?
 Who should be tested, and how does the process work?
 Read on to find out.

 What is random drug testing?

-As the name implies, random drug testing is performing drug testing on randomly selected members of a workplace.
+As the name implies, random drug testing involves performing drug testing on randomly selected members of a workplace.
 The selection is done using either an Excel Sheet or an online app.

 However, random testing should be compliant with federal rules and regulations.
 As a business owner, it is important to know that you cannot and should not do random drug tests without a solid drug testing policy in place.
 More importantly, all your job applicants should be aware that your organization requires periodic and random drug tests prior to employment.